 I attended high school at Clear Creek High School in League City, Texas.
-My father was transferred from Southern California to work on the first manned moon mission in the Greater Houston area.
+My father was transferred from Southern California in 1967 to work on the first manned moon mission in the Greater Houston area.
 I participated in the highly regarded choral program at Clear Creek and received several UIL awards for choral and ensemble performance.
 Despite my best efforts (smiles), I received the honor of being approved for the National Honor Society and I wore its gold cord around my neck during my high school graduation ceremony.

 I was accepted to the two universities to which I applied, the University of Colorado at Boulder (where both my parents attended college), and The University of Texas at Austin.
 I chose the latter.
 There, I received two degrees and studied two languages, Arabic and French.
 In the end, I took more university courses than required to graduate.
 I have always loved learning.